 Paul E. Torchia is a partner in the New York office of Gibson, Dunn & Crutcher.

-Paul has litigated scores of intellectual property cases in a wide range of technical fields.
-He has served as lead counsel for prominent technology companies such as Dell, EMC, Roku, Cloudera, and Infor, among others.
-He has tried and won patent cases before jurisdictions specializing in intellectual property cases, including the District of Delaware, the Northern District of California, the Southern District of California, the Eastern District of Texas, and the International Trade Commission.
+Paul has litigated intellectual property cases for leading high technology and life science companies including Dell, Nvidia, Hewlett Packard Enterprises, NetApp, Roku, Cloudera, Infor, Novartis, Sun Pharma, and Gilead, among others, including many representations as lead counsel.
+He has tried and won patent cases before in the District of Delaware, the Northern District of California, the Southern District of California, the Eastern District of Texas, and the International Trade Commission.
 Paul also has an active practice before the United States Patent Office, where he has successfully litigated numerous Inter Partes Review proceedings on behalf of both patent owners and challengers.

 Paul also has an established record of success in handling the foremost intellectual property remedies disputes.
 Paul has won preliminary injunction motions for plaintiffs and defendants, in life science and high technology cases, before district courts and on appeal.
 Most recently, Paul argued Sun Pharma’s expedited appeal of Incyte’s preliminary injunction before the Federal Circuit, where he won a highly publicized ruling from the bench vacating the injunction.